abunchofhacks/Epicinium-NeuralNewt/README.md

 `CMakeLists.txt` also defines a build target `neuralnewt` that compiles *libneuralnewt*, which is used in Epicinium to run NeuralNewt brains.

 ### Windows
-Similar to above, but for step 5, we used CMake to produce a Visual Studio 14 project file: `cmake -G "Visual Studio 14 2015 Win64" ..`.
+Similar to above, but for step 4 and 5, we used CMake to produce a Visual Studio 14 project file: `cmake -G "Visual Studio 14 2015 Win64" ..`.

 ## License